-To address the challenges related to meeting the health care needs of individuals experiencing homelessness, the Center for Health Care Strategies, with support from the California Health Care Foundation, is launching the California Health Care and Homelessness Learning Community.
-This statewide initiative will bring together stakeholders from California to learn from peers and experts across the nation about innovative approaches to improve health services for homeless populations.
+To address the challenges related to meeting the health care needs of Californians experiencing homelessness, the Center for Health Care Strategies (CHCS), with support from the California Health Care Foundation, coordinated the California Health Care and Homelessness Learning Community.

-- Support a shared platform for participants throughout California to learn from each other, stay current on activities and approaches being tested and implemented, and foster opportunities to support the scale and spread of promising practices;
+- Supported a shared platform for participants to learn from each other and foster opportunities to support the scale and spread of promising practices;

-- Identify collaboration and information-sharing opportunities at the local, regional, and statewide level;
+- Identified collaboration and information-sharing opportunities at the local, regional, and statewide level;

-- Educate participants regarding policy levers and opportunities to address the health care needs of individuals experiencing homelessness under the California Advancing and Innovating Medi-Cal (CalAIM) initiative and other state and national auspices;
+- Educated participants regarding policy levers and opportunities to address the health care needs of individuals experiencing homelessness under the California Advancing and Innovating Medi-Cal (CalAIM) initiative and other state and national auspices;

-- Connect California stakeholders to relevant innovations and experts elsewhere in the country to help accelerate the spread and uptake of promising approaches; and
+- Connected California stakeholders to relevant innovations and experts elsewhere in the country to help accelerate the spread and uptake of promising approaches; and

-- Identify high-priority areas for the field for policymakers and philanthropy to focus on in subsequent years to meaningfully meet the health care needs of this population, in addition to key opportunities and levers for doing so.
+- Identified high-priority areas for the field to focus on in subsequent years to meaningfully meet the health care needs of this population, in addition to key opportunities and levers for doing so.

 For the next phase of this work, see Partnerships for Action: California Health Care & Homelessness Learning Collaborative.